jebitha12-Agilist/jabz-agile-practices/README.md

 # Jebitha J – Agile Practices Portfolio 🌀

 ## 🎯 Overview
-This repository showcases my work as a **Senior Scrum Master & SAFe Agilist**, combining **Agile coaching, facilitation, dashboards, metrics, and automation**.
+This repository showcases my work as a **Senior Scrum Master & SAFe® Agilist**, combining **Agile coaching, facilitation, dashboards, metrics, and automation**.
 It serves as a living portfolio of practical tools, case studies, and playbooks that highlight my approach to **predictability, reliability, and stakeholder satisfaction**.

 ---